 Last year, while on a sabbatical from work, I decided it was time to overcome my fear.
-I enrolled myself in swimming lessons and over the course of a month, I traversed from being terrified of the deep side of the pool, to loving how weightless I felt in the water, particularly when my feet didn’t touch the ground!
+I enrolled myself in swimming lessons and over the course of a month, I went from being terrified of the deep side of the pool to loving how weightless I felt in the water, particularly when my feet didn’t touch the ground!

-Now that the first step was out of the way, I enrolled for the PADI Open Water Diver course with a dive shop in Goa.
+Now that the main hurdle was out of the way, I enrolled for the PADI Open Water Diver course with a dive shop in Goa.
 I was excited to see fishes, sea turtles, sea urchins, sharks, octopuses, and all the other water babies we associate with underwater life.

 My First Scuba Diving Experience